vordimous/zilla-docs/src/reference/zilla.yaml/binding.md

 > ["ws"](binding-ws.md)\
 > \]

-Behavioral type supporting either encoding and decoding for a specific protocol or translation between protocols
+Behavioral type supporting either encoding and decoding for a specific protocol or translation between protocols.

 ### Properties (type-specific)